 Short codes have the following advantages over other source number products:

-The good news is that once you’re pre-approved, there will be no surprises once you actually go live.
+The good news is that once you’re preapproved, there will be no surprises once you actually go live.

-|Long Code||Toll-Free||Short Code|
+|10-Digit Long Code||Toll-Free||Short Code|

 |Regular phone numbers.
-Super personal.||18XX business phone numbers.||Four to seven-digit specially provisioned and pre-approved source numbers.|
+Specific to locality.||1-8xx business phone numbers.||Four- to seven-digit specially provisioned and preapproved source numbers.|

-|Best for two-way conversational use cases.||Best for business notifications and updates to end customers.||Best for business-critical notifications and updates to customers.|
+|Best for business notifications and updates to customers.||Best for business notifications and updates to customers.||Best for business-critical notifications and updates to customers.|

 |Network delivery reports.||Handset delivery reports.||Handset delivery reports.|

-|Spam filters are tuned to block high volume texting as long codes are meant for person-to-person communication.||Super sensitive spam filters tuned to block unwanted bulk marketing campaigns.||Relatively relaxed spam filters given that the use case and content must be pre-approved to begin.|
+|Relaxed spam filters, as use cases have been pre-vetted.||Sensitive spam filters tuned to block unwanted bulk marketing campaigns.||Relatively relaxed spam filters given that the use case and content must be preapproved to begin with.|

 |Low rental cost per number.
 Additional cost for completing the registration process.||Relatively low rental cost for available throughput.
 No cost for completing the verification process.||Higher rental cost.
 Worth it for the high reliability at scale, as per-message cost is lowest.|